How to Escape from the Prison of Bitterness

 Instead, when we focus on the Lord and worship him, we are transformed into his image by the Holy Spirit.

-When we hold a bitterness against someone, we end up dwelling on the offense.
+When we hold bitterness against someone, it causes us to dwell on the offense.
 As we meditate upon our resentment and the evil done to us, we are changed into its image.
-Ironically, bitterness transforms us the one we hate.
+Ironically, bitterness transforms us the one whom we hate.

 If you forgive those who sin against you, your heavenly Father will forgive you.
 15 But if you refuse to forgive others, your Father will not forgive your sins.
 Matthew 6:14–15 (NLT)

-We change our mind about holding on to offenses and release people from owing us anything at all.
-When we do this, the prison door swings upon and we are free to go.
+If we change our mind (repent) about holding on to offenses and choose to release anyone who has offended us, the prison door swings upon and we are free to go.

-Bitterness can be obvious to us and very subtle as well.
-Sometimes people are bitter without realizing it.
-We can be bitter against God, ourselves, and others.
+Bitterness can be obvious or very subtle.
+Sometimes we can be bitter without realizing it.
+We can be offended with God, ourselves, and others.
 Those who are offended with God are in deep peril.
 Jesus warned against this great danger.

 Once when Jesus shared a teaching that was hard to understand, many of his followers turned back and ceased to follow him.
 Observing this, Jesus asked his disciples: